roguehistory/DIGH-HIST3812/content/en/news/Nov 1st Update.md

 ## Proposals and Final Projects.

-Proposals will be assessed on collaborative contributions that focus on the process of developing a detailed plan for group execution of your project; with a singular group proposal being submitted via Brightspace on November 10th.
+Proposals will be assessed on collaborative contributions that focus on the process of developing a detailed plan for group execution of your project; with a singular group proposal being submitted via Brightspace by November 10th.
 Select one individual from your group to submit the document via Brightspace and email me at scottcoleman@cmail.carleton.ca to inform me who will upload the document.
 The rubric for grading is available via Brightspace under Assignments and Final Project Proposal.

 The writing of the proposal, along with any additional documents, media, etc., should be a shared effort.
 You may, for example, want to use Google Docs to create a shared document that you and your group can collaborate and contribute to.
 As with many co-authored history articles and archaeological projects, cooperation and compromise are key for a successful project.
 History is not written or digitized by one person.
 Not one person digs an entire archaeological site and then writes the report.
-It’s a team effort, and not all teams have equal strengths.
-But together, we can build a more inclusive digital history.
+It’s a team effort.

 The proposal is a preliminary blueprint for your final project, which is malleable and can change (and I expect it to) over time as you perform more research.
 Nothing is ever set in stone when you begin to explore a research topic. **Do not stress about finding the perfect research topic, question or digital platform to use**.
-Collaboration with your peers and process is what I am looking for and this assumes adaptation as you encounter new data during your group research. *You must use one digital public-facing platform to present and discuss your research to the class.* We are a digital history course; therefore, remember to consider what it means to perform digital work—the ethical issues of using proprietary vs open-source resources, the biases involved when performing digital work, and possible implications for reuse and representation when digital work is presented publicly.
+Collaboration with your peers and process is what I am looking for and this assumes adaptation as you encounter new data during your group research. **You must use one digital public-facing platform to present and discuss your research to the class.** We are a digital history course; therefore, remember to consider what it means to perform digital work—the ethical issues of using proprietary vs open-source resources, the biases involved when performing digital work, and possible implications for reuse and representation when digital work is presented publicly.

 You can explore any topic you wish in any time period.
 It does not have to be Byzantine-related but should demonstrate a working knowledge of the digital themes explored throughout the course.
 Remember, your final presentation and project must be Public-facing.
 That means your audience is the general public (inclusive of academics), and you need to think about how the public consumes information and what engages the public while being as academically rigorous as possible.

 Furthermore, as noted in class, I have given you an extension to submit your Final Project Proposal.
 The new due date is **Nov 10th, 2023, 11:59 p.m.**, after which I will apply applicable late penalties according to the syllabus.
 See [4.
 Evaluation Late Penalties – HIST3812a](https://digitalbyzantine.netlify.app/docs/4-evaluation/#late-penalties-and-when-life-intervenes).
-You can submit your proposals earlier (and I recommend you do, as this gives you more time to address any concerns or issues I may identify), via the Brightspace portal—a few changes and updates about the proposal and the final project.
+You can submit your proposals earlier (and I recommend you do, as this gives you more time to address any concerns or issues I may identify), via the Brightspace portal.
+I have made a few changes and updates about the proposal and the final project.

 After chatting with a few of you and listening to your ideas, I am granting an increase in the proposal world count to 750 words max, but *if you have already written a 500 word count proposal, hand that in.
 It doesn't need to be more!* The increase is meant to allow you to articulate the complexities of projects if needed; however, the increase does not mean you put filler in. **BE CONCISE**.
 Next, what I am looking for is outlined below and in the [4.
 Evaluation – HIST3812a](https://digitalbyzantine.netlify.app/docs/4-evaluation/#3-collaborative-project-proposal) section of the syllabus (which I will update).

 {{< alert theme="warning" >}} **Your final project proposal should include the following:**

 1)  The basic topic/idea that you are interested in pursuing.
-In essence, this is your research question (i.e. what will this project be about); this might include a historical period or place, events or persons, or ideas represented within a digital sphere, platform, etc.
+In essence, this is your research question (i.e. what will this project be about); this might include a historical period or place, events or person(s), or ideas represented within a digital sphere, platform, etc.

 2)  The digital medium you will use to build your public-facing project.
-Is it a podcast (*Spotify*), a virtual story (*Twine*), or a blog/digital exhibition (*Mural*)? *What digital tool(s) will be used to answer your research question and present it to the class?*
+This may be a podcast (*Spotify*), a virtual story (*Twine*), or a blog/digital exhibition (*Mural*). *What digital tool(s) will be used to answer your research question and present it to the class?*

 3)  Any specific software or tools you will deploy in your research and how you intend to acquire them.
 Will there be other digital tools used in your project and research that are not public-facing but critical to your research? *Will you use code (NodeJS, R, or Python) and store this in a GitHub repository to scrap data from websites?
 GIS for analyzing archaeological data?
 3D Software, such as Blender or Polycam, to create models to use in an online exhibition?*